 Responsible Investing

-In this video, we look at what responsible investing is, and explore the 5 principles investors should be aware of.
+In this video, we look at what responsible investing is and explore the 5 principles investors should be aware of.

 What is Responsible Investing?

 Responsible investing is a catch-all term that describes a desire to use your investments to benefit society as well as yourself.
-It encompasses everything from using Environmental, Social and Governance (ESG) factors to identify business risks and enhance long-term returns to investing in companies that make a positive, measurable impact on the environment and society.
+It encompasses everything from using Environmental, Social and Governance (ESG) factors to identifying business risks and enhance long-term returns to investing in companies that make a positive, measurable impact on the environment and society.

 There are many different approaches that sit under the responsible investing umbrella.
 They can be used on their own or together to complement traditional financial analysis.